GaetanoGeck/js-collabgraph/README.md

 // further participants
 ```

 In each line, we define a participant by providing a name (e.g. `Ada`) that is used in each node of the graph and store it in a constant (e.g. `ada`) or variable.
-The latter can then be used in the collaboration protocol, as defined in `collaborations.js`.
+The latter can then be used in the collaboration protocol, defined in `collaborations.js`.

 ```
 session("2023-03-05", 1.5, [bertrand, iona]);